notjames/ruby_snippets/sds/README.md

 ## Synopsis

+**This script requires the following to run:

+Ruby ~> 2.3.0
+minitest ~> 5.10.0
+minitest-reporters ~> 1.1.14
+**

-Simply run it from the command line.
-IE ./btree
+Simply run `btree-sds` from the command line.
+IE ./btree-sds Do note that this particular script is meant to run the use-cases outlined in the assignment.

-**This script requires the following:

-Ruby ~> 2.0.0**
+There exists another test script used during the authoring of this beast and it is located in the scripts directory named `deeper_concept`.

 ## Motivation

-This script is my first attempt at writing a btree class driven by a controller that manages the binary tree nodes.
+This library is my first attempt at writing a btree class driven by a controller that manages the binary tree nodes.
 The following were the guidelines I was required to follow:

 Rules and Properties of Nodes include: